Mære Station: History

 In the Parliamentary proposal, Sparbu and Vist were suggested as stations.
 However, in the session, a proposal for a single station at Mære was made and was passed by Parliament on 5 June 1900.
 During the fall, the Nord-Trøndelag parliamentarians asked that the issue of stations be considered again and that the legislature consider additional stations at Røskje and Vist.
 On 24 April 1901, Parliament decided that there be built two stations, one at Sparbu and one at Vist.
 On 25 February 1904, the county engineer proposed moving the station from Sparbu to Mære, but this discarded after the construction difficulties were solved.
 The Hell–Sunnan Line was completed on 14 November 1905 without a station at Mære.

 Mære continued to be the dominant center of Sparbu, as it the following ten years saw both a penal institution and trial farm be established.
 In 1915, central authorities again started working on plans for a station at Mære.
 However, the government required that Sparbu Municipality grant 6,300 kr towards the station, something the municipality was not willing to do.
 Financing was therefore secured through private donations.
 Construction started in 1916 and the station opened on 1 April 1917.

 At the time Mære Station opened, neither Sparbu nor Mære were settlements.
 Coop established a store at Mære in 1922, which was followed by a power station, a bank and a cheese factory.
 Sparbu, located 2 km south, also received many public facilities.
 In 1940, the administrative seat of Sparbu was moved to Mære, after which Mære Station had higher patronage than Sparbu Station.
 However, the choice to build two stations close to each other resulted in two small villages, neither of which was able to provide a full range of services, and both stations retained low patronage.
-Mære Station remained manned until 16 February 1969 and on 24 October 1977, the line past the station received centralized traffic control.
+Mære Station remained staffed until 16 February 1969 and on 24 October 1977, the line past the station received centralized traffic control.